 After a lengthy search, the Visual Arts News hiring committee selected Shannon Webb-Campbell who will begin her work as Editor with the Spring 2019 issue.

 Shannon Webb-Campbell is a mixed Indigenous (Mi’kmaq) settler poet, writer, and critic.
-Her forthcoming book, After the Uproar (Book*hug, 2018) attempts to explore a relationship to poetic responsibility and accountability, and frame poetry as a form of revisioning.
+Her forthcoming book, I Am A Body of Land (Book*hug, 2018) attempts to explore a relationship to poetic responsibility and accountability, and frame poetry as a form of revisioning.
 Still No Word (Breakwater 2015) was the recipient of Egale Canada’s Out In Print Award.
 She holds a MFA in Creative Writing from University of British Columbia, a BA from Dalhousie University, and is currently completing a MA in English Literature at Memorial University of Newfoundland and Labrador.
 Shannon is a member of Qalipu Mi’kmaq First Nation, and currently lives in Montréal.

 From Shannon Webb-Campbell: